werf22/To-Do-List_TaskSpecific-Chat/README.md

 - **2025-04-22:** Setup Jest testing configuration for unit tests
 - **2025-04-22:** Implemented comprehensive task deletion functionality with individual and batch operations
 - **2025-04-22:** Created emergency task deletion system with direct database access for handling edge cases
+- **2025-04-24:** Successfully resolved schema validation issues preventing the `o4-mini` model from reliably using the `updateTaskFields` tool.

 ## Current Status (as of 2025-04-23)